 Gmail to Expensify: The Complete Workflow Guide

-A Gmail-specific guide to what actually works with Expensify: manual forwards, the forwarding verification trap, Apps Script, Google Workspace routing caveats, and practical ways to deal with older receipts already buried in your inbox.
+A Gmail-specific guide to what actually works with Expensify: manual forwards, Gmail forwarding-address verification, Apps Script, Google Workspace routing caveats, and practical ways to deal with older receipts already buried in your inbox.

 By ilios Galil · Founder, Expensent